The start of the nonprofit grant application process is similar to writing this article.

 Several agencies post 990 forms each year, including Guidestar and Charity Navigator.
 One of the most useful is the Foundation Center’s Foundation Directory Online.
 Their search tool looks for grants by name, location, type or EIN, or a combination of those categories.

-In addition, Instrumentl’s Foundation Finder tool lets you quickly identify which organizations give the most by region, along with key contact information and giving trends over the years.
+Aside from FDO, you may also find grant tools like Instrumentl helpful.
+Instrumentl’s Foundation Finder tool lets you quickly identify which organizations give the most by region, along with key contact information and giving trends over the years.

 Stick With It

-By following these two tips, you can quickly narrow your grant application process, but by no means will those steps mean automatic approval.
+By following these two tips, you can quickly narrow your nonprofit grant application process, but by no means will those steps mean automatic approval.
 You still need to tell your story, provide a compelling application and show the impact your nonprofit will have if funded.

 These tips shouldn’t dissuade you from applying to any foundation based on their size or location.
 Ultimately, it depends on your judgment of how your nonprofit fits with the granting agency’s mission.
 Put in the work to develop a relationship with the foundation.